Mhdi-kr/next-markdown-blog/posts/lessons-i-learned-migrating-legacy-frontend.md

 All of it happened in the same git repository but in a different branch!
 Just like natural selection, I knew we could not afford to do things from scratch.
 This is how we get to my first point here.

-### Always Prefer changing existing code rather than re-writing from scratch
+### Always prefer changing existing code rather than re-writing from scratch

 There was a lot of code that I could reuse in the migration without any problems such as the custom date and currency plugins and utils, cloud integration API calls, reusable general components that existed in the codebase, etc.